Keaton-Brewster/FitnessTracker/README.md

   ## Description

-A easy way to keep track of workouts, exercise by exercise, and see the culmination of all your work in one place.
+An easy way to keep track of workouts, exercise by exercise, and see the culmination of all your work in one place.

   ### <a id='license'></a>[![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 This application is covered under the MIT license.